-Address: 13F.-1, NO.1, Taiyuan 1st St., Zhubei City, Hsinchu County, Taiwan
+Address:13F.-1, NO.1, Taiyuan 1st St., Zhubei City, Hsinchu County, TaiwanTelephone:(03)560-0066

-Telephone: (03)560-0066

-The independent auditors' report and the accompanying parent company only financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
-If there is any conflict between, or any difference in the interpretation of the English and Chinese language independent auditors' report and parent company only financial statements, the Chinese version shall prevail.
+The independent auditors' report and the accompanying consolidated financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
+If there is any conflict between, or any difference in the interpretation of the English and Chinese language independent auditors' report and consolidated financial statements, the Chinese version shall prevail.